jfet97/recoverabletrycatch/README.md

 }
 ```

-2. Put each computation that may throw inside an own arrow function
+2. Put each computation that may throw inside its own arrow function
 ```js
 // STEP 2